D$^2$-DPM: Dual Denoising for Quantized Diffusion Probabilistic Models: Experiments

 \subsection{Class-conditional Generation}

-We first compare the proposed D$^2$-DPM with other works in class-conditional generation tasks.
-We conducted experiments using LDM-4 on the ImageNet 256×256 dataset.
+We first compare the proposed D$^2$-DPM with other works on class-conditional generation tasks.
+We conduct experiments using LDM-4 on ImageNet 256$\times$256.
 The results for the configuration \{$scale$ = 3.0, $\eta$ = 0.0$|$1.0, $steps$ = 20\} are presented in Table \ref{table:1}.
-Regarding efficiency, W8A8 and W4A8 quantization achieve volume compression ratios of 3.99x and 7.95x, respectively, while simultaneously reducing BOPs by 11.67x and 23.33x.
-In terms of generation quality, our proposed S-D$^2$ and D-D$^2$ demonstrates superior performance across various sampling stochasticity capacities and quantization bit-width settings.
-Specifically, S-D$^2$ outperforms other works across all metrics, with FID scores in the best-case scenario up to 0.66 lower than PTQD, 1.26 lower than PTQ4DM, and even 3.24 lower than the full-precision model.
+Regarding efficiency, W8A8 and W4A8 quantization achieve volume compression ratios of 3.99x and 7.95x, while reducing BOPs by 11.67x and 23.33x.
+In terms of generation quality, S-D$^2$ and D-D$^2$ demonstrates superior performance across various sampling stochasticity capacities and quantization bit-width settings.
+Specifically, S-D$^2$ outperforms other works across all metrics, with FID scores in the best-case scenario up to 0.66 lower than PTQD, 1.26 lower than PTQ4DM, and 3.24 lower than the full-precision model.
 This initially demonstrates that the proposed quantization noise model precisely captures quantization noise during inference.
 Subsequently, S-D$^2$ effectively restores the distribution by implicitly correcting the standard deviation while correcting the mean.
 Additionally, its inherent stochasticity accumulates positive effects over prolonged iterations, steering the data toward a more optimal distribution.
-Moreover, the superior performance metrics of D-D$^2$ reaffirms the efficacy of noise modeling and distribution correction.
-When the stochastic capacity $g(t)$ is sufficiently large ($\eta = 1.0$), FID and sFID scores decrease by 1.06 and 5.47 on average compared to the full-precision model.
-This indicates that the additional standard deviation is effectively utilized by the stochastic term without causing detrimental variance overflow.
-However, the data shows that even when $g(t)$ is too minimal to absorb the additional standard deviation, the performance remains superior.
-We attribute this to the limited additional variance introduced by quantization noise effectively compensating for the stochastic term, creating a superior Langevin SDE compared to the original SDE (ODE), as discussed in preliminary work.
-This effectively constructs a larger error buffer, smoothing out the sharp noise introduced at each step.
-Therefore, we suggest using the D-D$^2$ optimized low-stochasticity-capacity sampler when the quantization bit-width is not too low, meaning the variance introduced by quantization noise is limited, as it can effectively leverage the beneficial components of the noise.
+Moreover, the superior metrics of D-D$^2$ reaffirm the efficacy of noise modeling and distribution correction.
+When the stochastic capacity $g(t)$ is sufficiently large ($\eta = 1.0$), FID and sFID decrease by 1.06 and 5.47 on average compared to the full-precision model.
+This indicates that additional standard deviation is effectively utilized by the stochastic term without causing detrimental variance overflow.
+However, data shows that even when $g(t)$ is too minimal to absorb additional standard deviation, the performance remains superior.
+We attribute this to the limited additional variance from quantization noise effectively compensating for the stochastic term, creating a superior Langevin SDE over the original SDE (ODE), as discussed in preliminary work.
+This constructs a larger error buffer, smoothing out the sharp noise introduced at each step.
+Therefore, we suggest using the D-D$^2$ optimized low-stochasticity-capacity sampler when the quantization bit-width is not too low, meaning the variance from quantization noise is limited, as it can effectively leverage the beneficial components of the noise.